 - How to find an oncologist who specializes in the treatment of a rare cancer

-Additional educational and supportive resources are listed below.
+Additional educational and support resources are listed below.
+The links below will take you outside of Cancer.Net.

 National Organization for Rare Disorders (NORD)

 NORD is a nonprofit organization that provides information about rare diseases, patient resource organizations, and educational research programs.
-NORD databases give you access to more than 200 patient organizations and other support services.
+NORD databases give you access to patient organizations and other support services.
 Online support is also available for people with a rare disease, their families and friends, and their caregivers.

 Rare Cancer Alliance

-Through a combined effort of the Children's Oncology Group and the National Childhood Cancer Foundation, CureSearch provides information on childhood cancers, treatment strategies, and wellness programs.
-A listing of local, national, and international organizations offers educational and supportive resources for children and adolescents with cancer and their families.
-Discussion forums provide an opportunity for patients and families to communicate with others who may share a similar experience.
+CureSearch for Children’s Cancer provides information on childhood cancers, treatment strategies, and wellness programs.
+A listing of local, national, and international organizations offers resources for children and adolescents with cancer and their families.
+Discussion forums give patients and families a way to communicate with others who may share a similar experience.

 The NCI website, a service of the National Institutes of Health, provides up-to-date information on rare adult and childhood cancers.
-An important feature of the website is the NCI clinical trials section , which provides a database of research studies that are open to patients, clinical trial results, and more.
-In addition, the NCI's Cancer Information Service (CIS) provides online support and live help to discuss any questions or concerns you may have.
+An important part of the website is the NCI clinical trials section , which provides a database of research studies that are open to patients, clinical trial results, and more.
+In addition, the NCI's Cancer Information Service (CIS) provides online support and you can speak directly with a specialist about your questions or concerns.

 Association of Cancer Online Resources (ACOR)

-ACOR is an online resource guide providing information and support to people with cancer and their families and friends.
-You can access information for many cancers, find support groups, learn about research findings, and find clinical trials.
-Online discussion groups provide a forum where patients and caregivers can share experiences.
+ACOR is a collection of online communities for patients, families and friends of those diagnosed with cancer.
+You can access information about many cancers, find support groups, learn about research findings, and find clinical trials.
+These online discussion groups provide a forum where patients and caregivers can share experiences.

 The National Library of Medicine offers information on all areas of health care.
-Through its website, you can search medical literature using a service called PubMed .
+Through its website, you can search medical research using a service called PubMed .